Lowe’s Companies (NYSE:LOW) Issues FY 2022 Earnings Guidance

 Institutional Inflows and Outflows

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Covestor Ltd lifted its holdings in shares of Lowe’s Companies by 74.6% in the first quarter.
-Covestor Ltd now owns 295 shares of the home improvement retailer’s stock valued at $60,000 after purchasing an additional 126 shares in the last quarter.
-Worth Asset Management LLC bought a new stake in Lowe’s Companies during the first quarter worth about $63,000.
-Atlas Capital Advisors LLC raised its holdings in Lowe’s Companies by 14.3% during the second quarter.
-Atlas Capital Advisors LLC now owns 544 shares of the home improvement retailer’s stock worth $95,000 after acquiring an additional 68 shares in the last quarter.
-First Western Trust Bank bought a new stake in Lowe’s Companies in the first quarter valued at approximately $214,000.
-Finally, Jaffetilchin Investment Partners LLC grew its position in Lowe’s Companies by 31.5% during the first quarter.
-Jaffetilchin Investment Partners LLC now owns 1,161 shares of the home improvement retailer’s stock worth $223,000 after buying an additional 278 shares in the last quarter.
-75.46% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently bought and sold shares of LOW.
+Covestor Ltd boosted its position in Lowe’s Companies by 74.6% in the 1st quarter.
+Covestor Ltd now owns 295 shares of the home improvement retailer’s stock valued at $60,000 after buying an additional 126 shares during the last quarter.
+Worth Asset Management LLC bought a new position in Lowe’s Companies in the 1st quarter valued at $63,000.
+Atlas Capital Advisors LLC boosted its position in Lowe’s Companies by 14.3% in the 2nd quarter.
+Atlas Capital Advisors LLC now owns 544 shares of the home improvement retailer’s stock valued at $95,000 after buying an additional 68 shares during the last quarter.
+First Western Trust Bank bought a new position in Lowe’s Companies in the 1st quarter valued at $214,000.
+Finally, Jaffetilchin Investment Partners LLC boosted its position in Lowe’s Companies by 31.5% in the 1st quarter.
+Jaffetilchin Investment Partners LLC now owns 1,161 shares of the home improvement retailer’s stock valued at $223,000 after buying an additional 278 shares during the last quarter.
+75.46% of the stock is currently owned by institutional investors.

 About Lowe’s Companies